|Term||30-year fixed - FHA|

 - Have been appraised by an FHA-approved appraiser

 - Will be used as the buyer's primary residence (where the buyer lives)

 - Protect the health and safety of the occupants

 - Protect the security of the property

 - Do not have physical deficiencies or conditions affecting its structural integrity

-An FHA mortgage may be a good fit if your credit is not up to the requirements of a conventional loan or limited cash for a down payment, but other options exist.
-Compare mortgage options to learn more on your own, or contact a mortgage loan officer to find out which mortgage option is the best fit for you.
+An FHA mortgage may be a good fit if your credit is not up to the requirements of a conventional loan or if you have limited cash for a down payment.
+However, other mortgage loan options exist.
+Compare mortgage options to learn more on your own, or contact a mortgage loan officer for help deciding which mortgage option is best suited for your needs.